la2050/archive/_projects/2015/comprehensive-nutrition-education-programs.md

   to healthy produce for 300 families living in South LA.
 project_image: 'https://img.youtube.com/vi/7GOyC2VCNOk/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/7GOyC2VCNOk'
-'In one to three sentences, please describe your proposal.': >- Groceryships pilot programs achieved profound physical and emotional health results for the low-income families struggling with diabetes and obesity.
-Now, with a recently opened community center, Groceryships wants to dramatically expand the number of programs we can offer to families.
-The $100,000 grant would provide six months of weekly nutrition education classes and free access to healthy produce for 300 families living in South LA.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: